Undergraduate Honours Thesis

 Contact shelder@uoguelph.ca if you require this information in an alternate format.

-- Fall/Winter 2020/2021: be sure that you are completing all prerequisite requirements for PSYC*4870 Honours Thesis I AND PSYC*4780 Advanced Research Methods and Statistics.
+- Fall/Winter 25/26: be sure that you are completing all prerequisite requirements for PSYC*4870 Honours Thesis I AND PSYC*4780 Advanced Research Methods and Statistics or PSYC*4790 Qualitative Methods in Psychology.

-- While the minimum PSYC average is 75%, be aware that the actual average of those accepted tends to be higher.
-In F20 the minimum PSYC average of successful candidates was 85%
+- While the minimum PSYC average is 75%, the actual average of those accepted tends to be higher.
+In F25 the minimum PSYC average of successful candidates was above 85%

 - Link to: Psychology labs and projects.